ostad-ai/Computer-Science/README.md

 8) Singly Linked Lists from scratch with Python.
 An example is also given to implement a stack having functions: push and pop.
 9) Complex numbers: introduction.
 Here, we review complex numbers in both rectangular and polar forms by reminding Euler's formula and De Moivre's formula.
 Also, we review doing arithmetic for complex numbers in Python.
 10) Absolute and relative errors are reviewed.
 When we don't know the true value, we may use approximate value in measuring the mentioned errors.
 A Python example is also provided.
+11) Bisection method: It is a method to find one root of a continuous function, given the interval [a,b] in which the root exists.
+It is assumed that f(a)f(b)<0.